robjlyons/Automated-GuitarAmpModelling/README.md

 ### Python Environment

 Using this repository requires a python environment with the 'pytorch', 'scipy', 'tensorboard' and 'numpy' packages installed.
+A requirements.txt has been generated and is included, however your milage may vary based on your operating system and set up due to the nature of python dependency handling.
 Additionally this repository uses the 'CoreAudioML' package, which is included as a submodule.
 Cloining the repo as described in 'Cloning this repository' ensures the CoreAudioML package is also downloaded.

 ### Processing Audio